luxass/eslint-config/README.md

 # @luxass/eslint-config

 > [!IMPORTANT]
-> The configuration is not currently finished, and the old config should be used.
-You can find it [here](https://github.com/luxass/eslint-config-legacy)
+> The configuration is not currently finished.
+> I could change at any moment.

 ## ✨ Features